 As an ERC20 Token, SNTs must be stored in an Ethereum wallet.
 Popular software wallet choices that support ERC20 tokens include MyEtherWallet and MetaMask.

 The Status Team

-The Status Team is made up of over forty full-time members as well ten experienced advisors.
-The bulk of the employees are engineers focused on the core development of the platform and as well the creation of decentralized applications.
+The Status Team is made up of over forty full-time members and ten experienced advisors.
+The bulk of the employees are engineers focused on the core development of the platform as well as the creation of decentralized applications.
 The rest of the team handles business operations such as community management, legal compliance, and marketing.

 The Status Network was founded by Carl Bennets and Jarrad Hope, who have worked together for six years on various projects.
 For three years before Status, Carl and Jarrad successfully operated a software distribution network.